GCOM7140/group-project/README.md

 and credibly][Zhang and Shaw 2012].
 * Convincing reasons explain why certain data are given priority over others (e.g., red herrings).
+* An appropriate variety of data is included in the analysis to tackle the core topic from multiple angles using a mixture of text and numeric data
 * Statements about data limitations are made at appropriate times.

 ### Methods (25%)